-Depending on which VoIP provider you choose, you generally have two types of costs to consider – start-up costs and ongoing/monthly costs.
-While start-up costs will vary depending on how drastically you’re switching your telecom system (in terms of your current system, equipment you already own, and its compatibility with VoIP), start-up costs for VoIP are generally lower than those for traditional phone systems for both small and large companies.
-Additionally, after factoring in much lower ongoing costs, companies that switch over see much lower bills and a higher ROI in the long run.
+With VoIP, you’ll generally have two types of costs to consider – start-up costs and ongoing (monthly) costs.
+Your start-up costs will vary depending on how drastically you’re changing your telecom system.
+For example, what is your current system?
+Do you already own VoIP-compatible equipment?
+Regardless, start-up costs for VoIP are almost always lower than those for traditional phone systems – for both small and large companies.
+In terms of ongoing costs, you’ll want to account for things like add-on features (there are dozens these days) and number of lines.
+So before you come up with your VoIP budget, sit down with your team and decide which features you use regularly, which new features you might want to add, and how many phone lines you’ll need.
+All in all, companies that switch over see much lower bills and a higher ROI in the long run.

-One of the first things you’ll have to consider when beginning a VoIP service is whether you want to host your PBX system on-site (“on-site PBX”) or use a hosted PBX system (“off-site PBX”).
+One of the first things to consider is whether you want to host your PBX system on-site (“on-site PBX”) or use a hosted PBX system (“off-site PBX”).
 Of course, as with any important business decision, there’s pros and cons to each.

 If you’re interested in all that VoIP has to offer, you’re probably enticed by its hefty cost-saving options.
 With a hosted PBX, you’d be leaving hosting expenses to the VoIP provider.
-As a result, you’ll enjoy very low costs for hardware, installation and configuration, and ongoing maintenance and support.
+(This means the phone provider will take care of the maintenance of the physical server.)
+As a result, you’ll enjoy very low costs for hardware, installation and configuration, as well as ongoing maintenance and support.
 Essentially, once you have the appropriate VoIP-compatible equipment, sign up for the service, and schedule a configuration appointment with the provider – you’re all set!

-Opting to host your PBX system on-site is the pricier option of the two – you’ll have more upfront costs like set-up, equipment for hosting on-site, and hiring a specialist to run a training session.
+Choosing to host your PBX system on-site is the more costly upfront, compared to hosting off-site.
+You’ll have to take care of costs like installation, hosting equipment, and hiring a specialist to run a training session.
 You’ll also need to outsource ongoing maintenance costs or hire an IT team internally.
 On the other hand, hosting on-site does give you some considerable benefits.
 You’ll have much more autonomy with your system to configure it the way you want.
-For example, you can install a CTI port – computer-telephony integration – and streamline your computer and telephone systems, as well as having immediate access to your system if it were to “go down.”
+For example, you can install a CTI port (computer-telephony integration) and streamline your computer and telephone systems.
+You also have immediate access to your system if it were to “go down.”

-Does your company already have telecom equipment that’s compatible with a VoIP system?
+Does your company already have telecom equipment that can connect with a VoIP system?
 If you’re not sure, a provider will be able to advise when you’re receiving a quote.
-Whether you have the compatible equipment already or not, you’ll want to think through what type of equipment is the best fit for your workplace.
+Whether you already have compatible equipment or not, you’ll want to think through what type of equipment is the best fit for your workplace.
 You have several options here…

 - Utilize equipment employees already have – smartphones, tablets, desktops, laptops – and direct your business line through them, purchasing only headsets for call privacy